yt-project/widgyts/paper/paper.md

 A scientist may slice and pan through various regions of a dataset before finding a region they wish to share with colleagues.
 These events may also require shifting colormap settings, like the scale, type, or bounds, before the features are highlighted to effectively convey a message.
+Each of these interactions will require a new image to be calculated and displayed.

+A number of packages in the python ecosystem use interactivity to help users parameter-tune their visualizations.
+Matplotlib and ITK have custom widgets build on the ipywidgets framework [@jupyter-matplotlib_2019,
+@itkwidgets_2019] that act as supplements to their plots.
+This is the principle that widgyts follows as well.
+Other libraries like
+Bokeh [@bokeh_2019] distribute interactive javascript-backed widgets.
+Other frameworks like bqplot [@bqplot_2019] have every plot returned with interactive features.
+The packages named here are by no means comprehensive; the python ecosystem is rich with interactive tools for visualization.
+However, it is illustrative of the need and investment in interactivity for the visualization community.

+A common user case for visualization is to have data stored remotely on a server and some interface with which to interact with the data over the web.
+Because every plot interaction requires a new image calculation, this may result in significant data transfer needs.
+For this case, a request is sent to the server, which calculates the images, with every new plot interaction.
-If a dataset is located on a remote server, for each interaction a request is sent to the server, the server then calculates a new image, serializes it, and the image is sent back to the client.
+When the request is sent the server calculates a new image, serializes it, and the image is sent back to the client.
 The total time to generate one image can generally be expressed as $T_{server}$, where